-Report: Kawhi Leonard Raptors Trade Agreed in Principle, DeMar DeRozan in Deal
+Report: Kawhi Leonard, Danny Green Traded to Raptors for DeMar DeRozan, More

-Report: Kawhi Leonard Raptors Trade Agreed in Principle, DeMar DeRozan in DealJuly 18, 2018
+Report: Kawhi Leonard, Danny Green Traded to Raptors for DeMar DeRozan, MoreJuly 18, 2018

 The San Antonio Spurs and Toronto Raptors agreed to a deal in principle that would involve a swap of All-Stars Kawhi Leonard and DeMar DeRozan, according to ESPN's Adrian Wojnarowski on Wednesday.

-Wojnarowski reported the "trade is larger on both sides" and that players were still being informed.
-Per Wojnarowski, only DeRozan has been told of his involvement in the deal and there will be a trade call with the league today.
+Wojnarowski reported Leonard and Danny Green will head to Toronto in exchange for DeRozan, Jakob Poeltl and a protected 2019 first-round draft pick, and he noted that a trade call with the league is "starting shortly."

+Per Wojnarowski, the first-round pick is protected for the 20th overall selection and above, and after a year, it will turn into two second-round draft choices.

-Talks between the two teams have "been close for days and nearly fallen apart several times," per Wojnarowski.
+Talks between the teams have "been close for days and nearly fallen apart several times," per Wojnarowski.

 Earlier Wednesday, Wojnarowski and Chris Haynes reported that neither Leonard nor DeRozan is enthusiastic about it.